District of Columbia Child Custody Laws

 Each state has its own laws governing child custody.
 The same is true in our nation's capital.
-This article provides a quick summary of the law in Washington D.C. governing who gets child custody and how that determination is reached.
+This article provides a quick summary of the laws in Washington, D.C. that govern who gets child custody and how the courts reach that determination.

 Determining Child Custody in D.C.